oscario2/crypto.ts/README.md

 ## Uniswap

-Builds a pool state identical to `info.uniswap.com` using batch RPC calls.
+Build a pool state identical to `info.uniswap.com` using batch RPC calls.
 More info and tests in [`packages/uniswap`](/packages/uniswap)